IBM/guardium-helm/README.md

 # Platform Configuration
 platform:
-  type: kubernetes  # EKS / standard Kubernetes
+  type: kubernetes  # Use 'kubernetes' for all K8s distributions (vanilla, EKS, GKE, AKS)

 # Deployment Configuration
 replicaCount: 3  # Number of scanner pods (if HPA is disabled)